DIY Holiday Gifts: Homemade Cranberry Body Butter Recipe for Dry Skin

 Next, place the stamp you are using firmly on the ink pad to ensure even coverage then stamp the front of the sticker paper circle you just cut out.
 Remove the backing from the sticker paper and place the stamped sticker onto the top of the lid.
 It’s that easy!

-For more homemade bath and body recipes be sure to visit Rebecca’s Soap Delicatessen.
-You can also find more skin care recipes and homemade Christmas gift ideas by following my Pinterest boards.
-If you’d like to read more from Soap Deli News be sure to follow me on Tumblr, Blog Lovin’, Facebook, Twitter and Instagram.
+For more homemade bath and body recipes, as well as more DIY holiday gift ideas, be sure to follow my Pinterest boards.
+If you’d like to read more from Soap Deli News, then you can find me on social media via Blog Lovin’, Facebook, Twitter and Instagram.